lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 title: Deploying Single Page Applications to AWS Cloudfront
 slug: /posts/deploy-react-angular-cloudfront/
 draft: false
-date: '2019-06-09'
+date: '2019-04-09'
-description: >-
+description:
   We have a sort of different providers to host those web apps.
-(Heroku, netfly, cloudfare, akamai, etc) and a lot of frameworks to develop it (React, Vue, Angular, etc).
-In this article, I will show how it's easy, simple and cheap to deploy your web app in a few minutes using AWS S3 & CloudFront
+(AWS Amplify,Heroku, Netlify, Cloudfare, Akamai, etc) and a lot of frameworks to develop it (React, Vue, Angular, etc).
+In this article, I will show how it's easy, simple and cheap to deploy your web app in a few minutes using AWS S3 & CloudFront.
 category: Web Development
 tags:
   - 'React'